Go back to all articles

 Pacing – 27 seconds, aggregation – 10 seconds.

-To generate a graph without zig-zags, we can group the data by bigger time intervals, e.g. by 30 seconds.
-There is also another approach: to store the VU values more often, at the same time saving the business operation not for every script execution.
+To generate a graph without zig-zags, we can group the data by bigger time intervals, e.g., by 30 seconds.
+There is also another approach: to store the VU values more often while saving the business operation for not every script execution.

 How Granularity Influences the Load Testing Results vuser diagram2